 - Update Contingency and Humanitarian Response Plans for PoC sites, formal camps (former PoC) and Collective Sites in response to changing dynamics and onset emergencies including flooding, and pandemics.

-- Screen incoming travellers collect relevant information to enable contact tracing, and provide age- and gender-appropriate messages on how to minimize risk of infection and where to seek medical assistance should symptoms develop.
+- Screen incoming travellers, collect relevant information to enable contact tracing, and provide age- and gender-appropriate messages on how to minimize risk of infection and where to seek medical assistance should symptoms develop.

+While over 1.6 million people have already returned to their homes, many face situations of vulnerability and insecurity that hinder the sustainability of durable solutions, while the same number remains internally displaced.
+More than half a million were newly displaced in 2020 as a result of flooding but also ongoing subnational and localised conflict.
 IOM’s DTM is an integrated information management system that provides granular, accurate and regularly updated information on the number and geographic distribution of IDPs and returnees, trends in mixed migration flows, gaps in infrastructure and services, and the evolving needs of crisis-affected populations, to strengthen joint needs analysis, strategic response planning, and effective and well-coordinated humanitarian and development activities.

 South Sudan is one of the most complex humanitarian operating environments in the world, with persistent insecurity, poor infrastructure and seasonal hazards.
-Accessing remote locations in South Sudan with life-saving humanitarian cargo constitutes a significant ongoing challenge as localized conflict and a highly undeveloped road network drastically slows movements.
+Accessing remote locations in South Sudan with lifesaving humanitarian cargo constitutes a significant ongoing challenge as localized conflict and a highly undeveloped road network drastically slows movements.
 Access issues are particularly pronounced during the rainy season, when road or water transport is not an option and all supplies must be moved by air.
-It is therefore critical to continue support for pre-positioning of relief items in the field through management of WASH and S-NFI pipelines to meet needs of populations in a timely manner, as well as the provision of the Common Transport Service, a free-for-user service that transports key humanitarian supplies on behalf of humanitarian actors.
+It is therefore critical to continue support for pre-positioning of relief items in the field through management of WASH and S-NFI pipelines to meet needs of populations in a timely manner, particularly in response to new and recurring shocks, as well as the provision of the Common Transport Service, a free-for-user service that transports key humanitarian supplies on behalf of humanitarian actors.
 It is also critical to enable humanitarian agencies to rapidly establish or re-establish presence in areas in which people have been heavily affected by the ongoing conflict and subsequent outcomes through establishment of further humanitarian hubs in key strategic deep field locations.

 Leveraging a countrywide network of over 6,500 key informants and close to 700 local enumerators, IOM will continue to provide granular, accurate and regularly updated information on the number and geographic distribution of IDPs and returnees, trends in mixed migration flows and the evolving needs of crisis-affected populations.
 IOM will: